 Skip to content

-7. Magnetic Field
+7. Magnetic Fields

 Uniform B-fields in KITE: overview

 The automated \(\mathbf{B}\)-field functionality works by the addition of Peierls phases in the Hamiltonian and can be used in conjunction with other lattice modifications, including disorder.
-This is a new feature under development that currently allows
+This is a new feature under development that currently allows for:

 modification = kite.Modification(magnetic_field = mag)

-where (mag) is the magnetic field strength (in Tesla).
+where (mag) is the magnetic field strength (given in Tesla).
 When used with periodic boundary conditions, \(|\mathbf{B}|\) is restricted to be a multiple of a minimum magnetic field, which is determined internally when generating the configuration file (see details below).

 calculation.dos(